 So when I called her yesterday afternoon, in the middle of her day, to tell her Ichiro had been traded to the Yankees, she cried.
 She really did, I’m not messing around.
 Later, at home, she said simply, “I’m not ready for this,” and wept.
 This was her first baseball heartbreak.
 I can’t say I reacted the same way.
-I felt shocked and weird and kind of sick.
-I love Ichiro, too, but he was not even my favorite current Mariner.
-I felt awful because I knew how bad she felt.
+I felt shocked and unsettled and a little ill.
+I loved Ichiro, too, but other Mariners have occupied bigger spaces in my sports-loving heart.
+But I felt awful because I knew how bad she felt.
 I knew that pain.
-Chambers, Griffey, Payton, Allen.
+Chambers and Junior and G.P. and Ray.
 And all the others in between.
-Every time it happens, you get a little more hardened to it.
-You get calluses.
+Every time it happens, you are more hardened to it.
+You build calluses.
 We live in a sporting world with very few happy endings.
 And this was not the happy ending my wife had envisioned for herself and Ichiro.

 Continue reading Ichiro: An Ode and a Goodbye